DataDog/documentation/content/agent/logs.md

 - aggregation_key
 - host

-For an example of an event parser, see our [cassandra compaction event parser](https://github.com/DataDog/dd-agent/blob/master/dogstream/cassandra.py) that is bundled with the Agent.
+For an example of an event parser, see our [Cassandra compaction event parser](https://github.com/DataDog/dd-agent/blob/master/dogstream/cassandra.py) that is bundled with the Agent.

 ### Example for Events Collecting